 The location of these legendary mines has commonly been thought to be deep inside the Superstition Wilderness area, but it’s just outside its boundaries.
 All of the stories told about lost mines in the Superstitions during the past 125 years have one thing in common; they do not have any geology to back them up.
-The geology of the District shown within proves the existence of the IOCG deposit, but proving that the District was mined by the Spanish and Mexicans (also shown within), demonstrates that the IOCG deposit is the most sought-after kind………. an exceptionally gold-rich one.
+The geology of the District shown within proves the existence of the IOCG deposit, but proof that the District was mined by the Spanish and Mexicans (also shown within), demonstrates that the IOCG deposit is the most sought-after kind………. an exceptionally gold-rich one.

-The nearby Goldfield mining District, (2-1/2) miles away, has geologic features similar to that of the Molly Marie Prospect, including a caldera with breccias on its margin.
-Significant ore was mined there, in breccias, that assayed hundreds of ounces of gold to the ton; the volume of breccias at the Molly Marie caldera is multitudes greater than those at Goldfield..
+The nearby Goldfield mining District, 2-1/2 miles away, has geologic features similar to that of the Molly Marie Prospect, including a caldera with breccias on its margin.
+Significant gold ore was mined there, in breccias, that assayed hundreds of ounces of gold to the ton; the volume of breccias at the Molly Marie caldera is multitudes greater than those at Goldfield..

 The infrastructure of the historic District and the potential for great wealth left to be unearthed is shown within.